-California reopened June 15: Here’s what has changed
+California reopened June 15: Here’s what changed

 Most mask and distancing mandates will lift as state moves toward post-pandemic normal.